Mirena can be removed by your healthcare provider at any time

 What to expect during the removal process

-If you've made the decision with your healthcare provider to remove Mirena for any of the reasons above, they can do so during a routine office visit.
+If you've made the decision with your healthcare provider to remove Mirena for any of the reasons above, they can do so during an in-office visit.
 Removing Mirena does not require surgery, but you may experience some pain, bleeding, dizziness, or have vasovagal reactions (feeling faint/passing out, or seizure in patients with epilepsy).
 Talk with your healthcare provider if you have other questions about the removal process.

 INDICATIONS FOR MIRENA